HariniS1018/machine-learning-projects/amazon-alexa-review-classification/README.md

 ### Steps to consider:
   1) Read the dataset
-  2) Remove handle null values (if any).
+  2) Handle null values, and duplicates.
+  3) check class balance.
+  4) Rename columns and set index.
+  5) check data type of each feature and convert accordingly.
-  3) Preprocess the Amazon Alexa reviews based on the following parameter:
+  6) Preprocess the Amazon Alexa reviews based on the following parameter:
     a) Tokenizing words
     b) Convert words to lower case
     c) Removing Punctuations
     d) Removing Stop words
     e) Stemming or lemmatizing the words
-  4) Transform the words into vectors using
-    a) Count Vectorizer OR
+    f) Transform the words into vectors using Count Vectorizer OR  TF-IDF Vectorizer
-    b) TF-IDF Vectorizer
-  5) Split data into training and test data.
+  7) Split data into training and test data.
-  6) Apply the following models on the training dataset and generate the predicted value for the test dataset
+  8) Apply the following models on the training dataset and generate the predicted value for the test dataset
-    a) Multinomial Naïve Bayes Classification
+    a) Multinomial Naïve Bayes Classifier
     b) Logistic Regression
-    c) KNN Classification
+    c) KNN Classifier
+    d) Decision Tree Classifier
   7) Predict the feedback for test data
-  8) Compute Confusion matrix and classification report for each of these models
+  8) Compute classification report for each of these models
   9) Report the model with the best accuracy